WebAssembly/spec/spectec/test-prose/TEST.md

   - If start is defined, then:
     - the start function start is valid.
   - |export*| is |xt*|.
-  - For all export in export* and xt in xt*:
+  - For all export in export*, and corresponding xt in xt*:
     - the export export is valid with the external type xt.
   - |tt*| is less than or equal to 1.
   - |mt*| is less than or equal to 1.